stdbug/argparse/README.md

 ```

 ## Misusage
 Make sure that provided options are compatible.
-Some examples of incompatible
+Examples of incompatible
 options that will result in an exception:
 ```cpp
 // argument with a default value can't be required